bcgov/entity/rfcs/rfc-colin-states-mapping-to-lear.md

 `Liquidation` is not a business state.
 It will consist of a series of flow statuses similar to how _good standing_ works, eventually transitioning a business into a `historical` state.

+Flows like `good standing`, `liquidation`, `involuntary dissolution` will make use of existing business warnings structure to keep track of flow statuses.

+A periodic job(s) will run to analyze flow statuses and transition business state and do things like initiate a dissolution filing where required.

 # Detailed design

 Business GET endpoint will return an `allowableActions` property containing allowed "filing" actions.
 The allowable filings will be determined using a combination of the allowable filing transitions map, [logic in the FE](https://github.com/bcgov/business-filings-ui/blob/main/src/mixins/allowable-actions-mixin.ts) that needs to be implemented in the BE and any other required logic.